-1935: Sepulveda Boulevard between Sunset Boulevard in West Los Angeles and Ventura Boulevard in Sherman Oaks is opened amid great fanfare.
+1935: The Sepulveda Pass (Sepulveda Boulevard between Sunset Boulevard in West Los Angeles and Ventura Boulevard in Sherman Oaks) is opened amid great fanfare.

 According to the November, 1935 issue of California Highways & Public Works:

 “The glamorous days of the dons gave way to modern things and the Sepulveda descendants joined the modern march — the old trail grew important to commerce.
 In 1922, first steps were taken to transform the Indian footpath to a highway of commerce.”

 The 7.6 miles of road between Sunset Boulevard and Ventura Boulevard featuring a 665-foot tunnel was paved with 30-foot asphaltic concrete at a cost of $300,000 completely financed out of revenues from the state gasoline tax.

 “Colorful and impressive ceremonies” mark the occasion for San Fernando Valley residents who finally have “an outlet to the sea.”

 In attendance at the formal dedication ceremonies featuring a pageant of dances and songs depicting the various stages of California history are California Governor Frank F. Merriam and other state officials, as well as Los Angeles County Supervisors, Los Angeles City Councilmembers and other prominent political, social and religious leaders.

 California Highways & Public Works called the “Sepulveda Highway the new gateway and shortcut route between San Fernando Valley and the sea, and a major travel artery linking main coast and inland thoroughfares and serving to bypass future through traffic around the more congested metropolitan areas.”